andreamgrs/holbertonschool-hbnb/v1/README.md

 - USER has a one-to-many relationship with BOOKING, an user can make multiple bookings.
 - PLACE has a one-to-many relationship with BOOKING, allowing each place to be booked multiple times by different users.

+You can view our diagram using the file entity_relationship_diagram.svg

 ## Part 2 Implementation of Business Logic and API Endpoints